stembl/stembl.github.io/_posts/2023-05-28-attia-outlive-the-science-and-art-of-longevity.md

 # Outlive The Science & Art of Longevity

-Attia, Peter, and Bill Gifford.
+'Attia, Peter, and Bill Gifford.
 Outlive: The Science and Art of Longevity.
-Vermilion, 2023.
+Vermilion, 2023.'

 [https://peterattiamd.com/outlive/](https://peterattiamd.com/outlive/)